 - Do plants also respire?

-This chapter also comprises of 5 segments at the end.
-They are –
+This chapter comprises of 5 segments at the end.
+They are:

-- Keywords – aerobic respiration, diaphragm, Inhalation, Exhalation, Spiracles, Breathing rate, Anaerobic respiration, Gills, Trachea, Lungs, ribs, Cellular respiration.
+- Key Phrases: Covers the concepts like Aerobic Respiration, Diaphragm, Inhalation, Exhalation, Spiracles, Breathing rate, Anaerobic respiration, Gills, Trachea, Lungs, ribs, Cellular respiration.

 - What have you learnt?

 Check for other chapters of Class 7 Science NCERT Solutions.
 You can download the PDF subject-wise / chapter-wise for all classes.
 You can even refer the NCERT Books, solved question papers, tips & tricks to crack the competitive exams.

 Q1.
 Along with rock particles, the soil consists of